 - Add closed captioning services, including translation, for accessibility.
 Determine what features you need to ensure that all attendees can engage in the plenary sessions and keynotes.

 - Make space for affinity groups.
 Attendees find incredible value in having a supported and brave space in which to gather with those who share their identity and lived experience.
 Prioritizing including affinity groups in your event’s schedule will create an engaging, connected experience for attendees.

 - Offer asynchronous programming.
 Differentiated, on-your-own content offers a meaningful option for learning.
 This content could look like a video to watch, a podcast to listen to, an activity to experience or reflection questions to journal about.

-- Incorporate music and display trivia and other fun or useful information before virtual session start.
+- Incorporate music and display trivia and other fun or useful information before virtual sessions start.
 Play intentionally chosen music as attendees enter your virtual spaces to create excitement and show slides offering event updates and more.

 - Create small group opportunities with break-out rooms.
 Include break-out rooms in session design to create opportunities for attendees to connect with each other and process learning.

 - Model and encourage using pronouns.
 To create an inclusive environment for all participants, create norms or agreements around using pronouns in display names and facilitator and speaker introductions.